 As Orla Bardsley writes, “Social care professionals may come into contact with young single parents for a variety of reasons, many of which won’t actually be related to their status as single parents.
 But whatever the initial contact is about, the challenges they’re facing as a young single parent will be a crucial part of their lives.”
 Social workers must be cognizant of any related factors or issues the parent may be facing.

 A strong education can equip professionals in the social work field to assist diverse populations, including single parents who may have a wide range of needs.
-At Aurora University, the online Bachelor of Social Work prepares graduates to make a difference in the lives of others.
+At Aurora University, the online Bachelor of Social Work and Master of Social Work degree programs prepare graduates to make a difference in the lives of others.
 With a degree in social work, professionals can become part of the solution for single parents in their community who are in need.